Education key as German labor market braces for digitalization, automation | DW | 24.09.2021

 New jobs are also being created in other industries.
 Around 2.1 million jobs will be created in Germany by 2035 in professions that are difficult to replace by technology, according to a study by the management consultancy Deloitte.
 Most of them are in the areas of health, teaching and training as well as in management and administration.

-Whoever leads the next German government, how they handle the shifts in the labor market will be key to their success
+The key to the success of the next German government will be how it handles the shifts in the labor market

 By comparison, the rate is at most half as high in the Netherlands, France and the Scandinavian nations.
 The only solution is education and training.
 In the auto industry alone, around 800,000 workers — practically everyone employed in the sector — will soon need new or different qualifications, according to the management consultancy Boston Consulting Group.